realyoungsmith/DictofDicts/README.md

-# DictofDicts
+# VBAReferences
-Generic VBA code for creating a dictionary of dictionaries, lazy OOP for me.
+VBA Code Snippets and References for me and any would be github travler that stumbles through here

-Also, it must be noted that scripting dictionaries are will not work without enabling them
+-DictofDicts, some generic code for building a dictionary of dictionaries, basically some very lazy OOP